It’s been years since the last theatrical Batman spoof movie came

 and spin off material would push a relationship between the two, especially when one character was

-However, it’s still cool to have Batgirl there to complete the Batman family,
+half the age of the other, but this film finely got it right.
+It’s cool to have Batgirl there to complete the Batman family,

 and I even liked the purple and yellow redesign of her costume.
 She’s voiced by